benchopt/benchopt/doc/tutorials/add_solver.rst

     ├── objective.py     # contains the implementation of the Objective
     ├── datasets/
     │   ├── dataset1.py  # some dataset
-    │   ├                # other datasets
+    │   ├ ...            # other datasets
     └── solvers/
         ├── mysolver.py
-        ├── sklearn.py
-        ├                # other solvers
+        ├ ...            # other solvers

 Implementation
 --------------

-Once the Python files created, we can start the implementation by adding methods and attributes to the classes.
+Once the Python file is created, we can start the implementation by adding methods and attributes to the ``Solver`` class.
 To do so, we follow the order that benchopt uses to call the methods during the benchmark's run: first ``set_objective``, then ``run`` and finally ``get_result``.

 .. figure:: https://raw.githubusercontent.com/benchopt/communication_materials/master/sharedimages/benchopt_schema_dependency.svg